LocalYes/aiskills/README.md

 - Runs a custom skill filtering algorithm.
 - Includes a ChatGPT filtering to reduce false positives/negatives.

-The repository includes main.py, which roughly demonstrates how this process can be done.
+\nThe repository includes main.py, which roughly demonstrates how this process can be done.
 Output example is at the end.

 ## Optional features